-We proposed a simple and practical data structure for distance reporting queries, based on sorting the input point set along a space-filling curve (SFC).
-We acknowledge that the underlying idea is not new~\cite{ASANO19973}.
-Nonetheless, many recent papers favour range reporting over this approach~\cite{Ali2018Maximum,buchin2025roadster,Gudmundsson2021Practical,Gudmundsson2023Practical,Kim2024SGIR,Hoog2025Efficient,Yershova2007Improving}.
-State-of-the-art range reporting implementations already use SFCs to improve performance, but additionally maintain a traditional structure such as an R-tree, quadtree, or $k$-d tree as a wrapper.
-We advocate to discard this surrounding data structure entirely, storing the input points $P$ directly in sorted order instead.
+We proposed a simple and practical data structure for distance-reporting queries, based on sorting the input point set along a space-filling curve.
+Although the underlying idea is not new~\cite{ASANO19973}, many recent papers favour range-reporting structures over this approach~\cite{Ali2018Maximum,buchin2025roadster,Gudmundsson2021Practical,Gudmundsson2023Practical,Kim2024SGIR,Hoog2025Efficient,Yershova2007Improving}.
+State-of-the-art implementations already use space-filling curves to improve performance, but still wrap the points in a traditional structure such as an $R$-tree, quadtree, or $k$-d tree.
+The novelty of our approach is that we propose to discard this surrounding structure entirely: storing the points $P$ directly in sorted order.

-We provide a basic C++ implementation.
-We then conduct extensive experiments where we compare modern approaches for distance queries.
-Of note is that we, contrary to~\cite{SunBlelloch2019ALENEX}, observe that \competitorPAM is, sequentially, significantly slower than its competitors.
-In static settings, our method achieves very fast queries as we had to suspend comparisons to all data structures except for the highly optimised Boost library.
-Compared to Boost, we offered competitive performance but the relative performance declines as the number of queries or the fraction of empty queries increases.
-For construction time, our approach is the fastest, especially if parallelism is allowed.
-An interesting observation that the \emph{locality-preserving} property of Hilbert curves has no impact on query performance.
-The fact that a Z-ordering is easier to compute makes this the preferred method.
+We provide a basic \cpp implementation and conduct extensive experiments comparing eight modern approaches for distance queries.
+Notably, and contrary to the claims in~\cite{SunBlelloch2019ALENEX}, we observe that \competitorPAM is significantly slower than its competitors in sequential settings.
+Among the remaining methods, only the highly optimised \texttt{Boost} library is competitive.

-In dynamic settings, our approach consistently outperforms all competitors in both insertion and query times.
-We show that \competitorPAM or CGAL cannot compete with the highly optimised Boost library or our solution. \competitorBOOSTR offers faster queries when many queries are empty, but this advantage is offset by its significantly slower insertions.
-Our dynamic experiments also provide insight into $R$-trees: while their performance is nearly indistinguishable statically, their dynamic performance strongly diverges.
-We conjecture that the static $R$-trees rely extensively from ordering points along an SFC at construction time.
-In dynamic settings, the splitting strategy is less sensitive to this ordering.
+Statically, our simplest implementation performs competitively with \texttt{Boost}, though its relative performance deteriorates in extreme cases—when many queries are empty or when queries report a large fraction of the points.
+With a lightweight augmentation providing early termination on empty queries, our method becomes the preferred static solution for all query diameters up to $0.01$ times the bounding-box size.
+In dynamic settings, our approach consistently outperforms all competitors in total update and query time.
+Although \texttt{Boost} remains the strongest alternative, our solution is between a factor three and five faster.